 Q: How much does it cost to title a vehicle?

 A: The Idaho Title fee is $14.00.
-If the title is from out of state or we are providing a conditional registration while you are waiting on the title from the seller, a vin inspection will be required and the cost on that is $5.00.
-You will pay 6% Idaho sales tax on the purchase price of the vehicle.
-If the purchase was made more than 30 days ago you may be assessed a penalty of $20 as well.
+If the title is from out of state or we are providing a conditional registration while you are waiting on the title from the seller, a VIN inspection will be required, which is $5.00.
+You will pay 6% Idaho sales tax on the vehicle’s purchase price.
+If the purchase was made more than 30 days ago, you may also be assessed a penalty of $20.

-Q: I have purchased a vehicle privately, what do I need in order to transfer the title into my name and register the vehicle?
+Q: I have purchased a vehicle privately; what do I need to transfer the title into my name and register the vehicle?

 A: You will need a signed title from the seller.
-If the title is not signed, then you will need a bill of sale from the seller that includes the vehicle identification number (VIN), vehicle description, amount the vehicle was sold for, a date of sale, and a signature from the seller.
+If the title is not signed, you will need a bill of sale from the seller that includes the vehicle identification number (VIN), vehicle description, amount the vehicle was sold for, a date of sale, and a signature from the seller.
 This can be an original or verified copy.
-If the title is an out of state title, then you will need a VIN inspection completed.
+If the title is out-of-state, you will need a VIN inspection completed.
 This can be done by the technicians in our office or by any officer of the law.
 The charge for a VIN inspection is $5.
-We only collect for VIN inspections done by our technicians and the Bannock County Sherriff’s.
+We only collect for VIN inspections done by our technicians and the Bannock County Sheriffs.
 You will pay directly to any other agency that conducts the VIN inspection.
-(Please verify that the seller you meet with is in fact the titled owner on the title before completing your transaction with them.
-Idaho does not allow for us to skip ownership, so if the person you are purchasing from is an in-between owner, and not printed as an owner on the title, let them know they must title the vehicle first before you will purchase it.
+(Please verify that the seller you meet with is the title owner before completing your transaction with them.
+Idaho does not allow us to skip ownership, so if the person you are purchasing from is an in-between owner and not printed as an owner on the title, let them know they must title the vehicle before you purchase it.
 Unfortunately, this happens way more often than we can express.
 Please see the attached brochure: Top 10 Title and Registration Tips to Avoid Trouble.)

 Q: I purchased a vehicle from an Idaho Dealership.
-What do I need to bring in order to title and register the vehicle?
+What do I need to bring to title and register the vehicle?

 A: The dealership will apply for your title on your behalf.
 They should have provided you with a pink copy of the Application for Certificate of Title in your documents.
 Please bring this with you when you come to register the vehicle.
 It is required to build the registration off of this document, and adjustments cannot be made to what is recorded on the document at that time.

-A: If you recently purchased it and have not yet received a call from us letting you know that your title work is here and you have not received it, you can come in with a copy of the contract of sale.
-Please also bring the vehicle with you so that we can complete the vin inspection (unless you have had an officer of the law complete one prior to coming – if so just bring that form with you as well).
+A: If you recently purchased it and have yet to receive a call from us letting you know that your title work is here and you have yet to receive it, you can come in with a copy of the contract of sale.
+Please also bring the vehicle with you so we can complete the VIN inspection (unless you have had an officer of the law complete one before coming – if so, bring that form with you as well).
 We will build a conditional registration (limited to 1 year) while we await the paperwork coming in.
-If you did receive a call from us or the paperwork from the dealer directly, bring in the paperwork you have and we will complete the whole process above with you for a full registration and title.
+If you did receive a call from us or the paperwork from the dealer directly, bring in the paperwork you have, and we will complete the whole process above with you for full registration and title.

-Q: I am a new resident to Idaho.
+Q: I am a new resident of Idaho.
 How do I get my vehicle registered in Idaho?

-Q: Do I need to bring proof of insurance in order to register my vehicle?
+Q: Do I need to bring proof of insurance to register my vehicle?

 A: We do not require proof of insurance to register your vehicle normally.
-If you have received a registration suspension letter from the ITD Drive insured division, then we will need proof of insurance in order to lift the suspension and renew your registration.
+If you received a registration suspension letter from the ITD Drive insured division, we need proof of insurance to lift the suspension and renew your registration.

-Q: I was told my plates are on order, when will I received those?
+Q: I was told my plates are on order; when will I receive those?

 A: ITD prints and mails out your plates to you currently.
-These normally take 4-6 weeks, however we inform customers that it could take up to 90 days to receive the plates.
-If you have not received them after 90 days, please stop by the office with your ID and we can order a new set to be printed and mailed.
+These usually take 4-6 weeks.
+However, we inform customers that it could take up to 90 days to receive the plates.
+If you have not received them after 90 days, please stop by the office with your ID, and we can order a new set to be printed and mailed.